 After observing and analyzing both brands, important questions are:

 - Are the analyses the same for both brands?

 - What seems to be consistent between brands and what does not?

-Evidently, the analyses are not at the same for both brands.
-But there are some points that are consistent between both brands:
+The analyses are not exactly the same for both brands.
+But there are multiple points that are consistent between both brands: